Democracy dies when Pa. pols tell their own voters to drop dead on fracking

 But there are two massive holes in this conventional wisdom, big enough to drive a 100-car “bomb train” of fossil fuels right through them.

-The Casey-Fetterman manifesto ignores the reality that a majority of Pennsylvania voters oppose fracking, since so many of us have seen now what pollution and health risks from poorly regulated drilling has done to our rural communities, or because we don’t want badly built pipelines or “bomb trains” passing through our towns, or because unlike most American politicians, we think we should be doing something about climate change.
-A September 2021 poll by the Ohio Valley Institute found 55% of Pennsylvanians want fracking to end now, or be phased out.
+The Casey-Fetterman manifesto ignores the reality that a majority of Pennsylvania voters oppose fracking, since so many of us have seen now what pollution and health risks from poorly regulated drilling have done to our rural communities, or because we don’t want badly built pipelines or “bomb trains” passing through our towns, or because, unlike most American politicians, we think we should be doing something about climate change.
+A September 2021 poll by the Ohio Valley Institute found that 55% of Pennsylvanians want fracking to end now or be phased out.

-The other hole in the conventional wisdom is that the jobs promise of Pennsylvania’s fracking boom and related gas-powered facilities has been continually overhyped, even as the very real dangers of pollution are ignored.
-A Food and Water Watch report noted that while 2020 was a record year for oil-and-gas production in Pennsylvania, jobs in the industry fell sharply that same year and accounted for less than 25,000 of the state’s 5 million workers.
+The other hole in the conventional wisdom is that the jobs promise of Pennsylvania’s fracking boom and related gas-powered facilities have been continually overhyped, even as the very real dangers of pollution are ignored.
+A Food and Water Watch report noted that while 2020 was a record year for oil and gas production in Pennsylvania, jobs in the industry fell sharply that same year and accounted for less than 25,000 of the state’s five million workers.
 Another study last year found the counties with the most fracking actually lost overall jobs during the so-called boom years.
 The real numbers just don’t comport with the politicians’ rah-rah, pro-gas jobs boosterism.

 Yet the price on Pennsylvania’s public health is excruciating.
 A major state-funded study released last year showed that children living near fracking sites had a higher risk for lymphoma, a type of cancer, and that gas drilling is also linked to a sharp rise in asthma as well as low-birth-weight babies.
 The administration of newish Democratic Gov. Josh Shapiro, which insists that continued fracking can be made safer, essentially responded to these bombshell findings with a shrug emoji.
 Shapiro has yet to weigh in on Biden’s pause on new LNG export plants.